Skip to content

 Consider employing tools like code analysis and profiling tools, along with techniques like impact analysis and dependency mapping, which can streamline the migration process and minimize risks.
 Balance your use of automated tools with manual code reviews to verify that the nuances of your particular environment are accounted for.

-When determining the appropriate cloud service model for migrating your applications, three primary options are available:
+When determining the appropriate cloud service model for migrating your applications to the cloud, three primary options are available:

 • IaaS (Infrastructure as a Service):